Staying fit when your workout takes a holiday

-NEW YORK There's nothing like a week in paradise to derail a fitness regimen.
+NEW YORK (Reuters Life!) - There's nothing like a week in paradise to derail a fitness regimen.

 Plucked from routine and surrounded by temptation, even the most health-conscious vacationers can find themselves torn between exercise and excess.